kleuveld/rdm_pages/_documents/fss_guidelines_organization.md

 date: 28-10-2022
 ---

-**Note on this first draft**: This first draft functions as a placeholder and to collect comments on data organization practices.
-If good data organization practiced are missing, or you have comments about the practices described in this document, please contact k.leuveld@vu.nl
+**Note on this first draft**: This first draft functions firstly as a placeholder while more detailed guidelines are developen, and secondly to collect comments on data organization practices.
+As such, this version of these guidelines should not considered advice.
+If good data organization practices are missing, or you have comments about the practices described in this document, please contact k.leuveld@vu.nl

 # Introduction